marxin/texi2rst-generated/sphinx/gccint/gcc-and-portability.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: portability, GCC and portability

 .. _portability:

-.. index:: portability

-.. index:: GCC and portability

 GCC and Portability
 -------------------